sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_seamlessly_connect_sigma_databricks/partner_seamlessly_connect_sigma_databricks.md

 <img src="assets/Databricks_PartnerConnect_Image11_upd.jpg" width="800"/>

 The trips data is now displayed in a familiar spreadsheet UI.
-This allows business users to begin to explore the data and do ad hoc analysis:
+This allows business users to begin to explore the data and do ad-hoc analysis:

 <img src="assets/Databricks_PartnerConnect_Image12_upd.jpg" width="800"/>